VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/howwework.md

 This is a screenshot of i3-wm with 4 windows open: two instances of `Typora` (the program I'm writing this in), and a file manager (`Thunar`),  a terminal (`deepin-terminal-gtk`) running `ncmpcpp` which is what I use for music.
 The `Typora` windows are being tabbed by i3 (it's a bit hard to see, but there's two big tabs at the top of the Window).
 What's cool about i3 is how it will always use space as efficiently as possible by tiling the windows, and you can navigate between the windows (or multiple monitors) entirely by keyboard (mouse still works obviously) and open multiple virtual workspaces.
 When programming and using a computer for advanced things it's not uncommon to have a dozen windows open and having things organized like this can be a life saver.
 Plus, as I showed with the typora tabs, programs can also be tabbed instead of tiled, so I could have one tab of firefox, one of typora, and one of a terminal, so they're all still maximized but I can get between them quickly, and these tabs can be mixed with the tiles, as in that screenshot.

 Alright, so i3-wm is great, right?
-Well yes, but...
+Well yes, but…

 i3, when first installed, is very, very minimal, it will greet you with a plain black bar and clicking with either mouse button anywhere will do nothing.
 You should, however, be able to open a terminal by using your modkey (probably the windows or alt key) and enter.